10 Best Woods for Smoking Chicken

 4. Camerons Maple Wood Chips for Smoking Chicken

-The human eye is drawn to symmetry.
+Symmetry draws the human eye easily.
 But when it comes to the best wood for smoking chicken, rough cuts work better.
-They provide larger, more uneven surface areas for the flames to lick, and this results in better smoking.
-The cuts on Camerons wood chips also make it easier to lay them on your grilling grate or arrange them on your cooktop, leading to more even smoking.
+They provide massive and more uneven surface areas for the flames to lick.
+And all of these characteristics result in better smoking.
+The shapes on Cameron’s wood chips also make it easier to lay them on your grilling grate or arrange them on your cooktop, leading to more even smoking.

-The coarse cut wood chips are taken from a maple tree.
-It’s a medium wood that gives chicken a sweet subtle taste.
-Maple is good for pork and cheese as well.
+The coarse-cut wood chips come from a maple tree.
+It’s a medium wood that gives the chicken a sweet, subtle taste.
+Maple is ideal for pork and cheese as well.
 The wood is grown, cut, and packed within the US.
 The trees have zero pesticides, chemicals, or additives, and the chips are thoroughly dried in a kiln to remove excess moisture that might harbor pests or cause wood rot.

-If you want to properly smoke your chicken, consider buying Camerons Smoker Box to go with your coarse maple chips.
-You can put the smoker box on top of your regular barbeque grill or gas grate.
-If you have an indoor smoker, you can augment your flavoring by placing Camerons maple chips at the bottom of the smoker grill, allowing the smoke to circulate and swirl.
+If you want to smoke your chicken correctly, consider buying Camerons Smoker Box to go with your coarse maple chips.
+You can put the smoker box atop your regular barbeque grill or gas grate.
+If you have an indoor smoker, you can augment your flavoring by placing Cameron’s maple chips at the bottom of the smoker grill, allowing the smoke to circulate and swirl.

 Camerons maple wood chips are roughly cut and densely packed for effective chicken smoking.
-If you’d like to get the best effect, buy a matching smoker box from the same brand.
+If you like the best effect, buy a matching smoker box from the same brand.

 Pros: